-- Invisible Worlds is a NEW permanent exhibition which reveals a world beyond your senses – too big, too small, too fast, too slow, too far away in space and time, uncovering the true and extraordinary story of life on Earth.
+- Invisible Worlds is a NEW permanent exhibition that reveals a world beyond your senses – too big, too small, too fast, too slow, too far away in space and time, uncovering the true and extraordinary story of life on Earth.

 - The garden is home to some weird and wonderful sculptures.
-Among the plants you can meet Eve, the Giant Bee, and a huge steel man.
+Among the plants, you can meet Eve, the Giant Bee, and a huge steel man.

 - If you’re looking for learning packs for your kids, you can download and print nine directly from the website and take them with you.

 - It’s also a great place to learn more about the environment and can help teach your kids more about plant life, where their food comes from and how to protect the environment.